Free microchip and vaccination clinic through Post Falls Animal Shelter and Better Together Animal Alliance

 These practices are well supported by animal welfare organizations like Best Friends Animal Society, Humane Society of the United States, The Million Cat Challenge, the University of Wisconsin Shelter Medicine Program, and others.
 You can learn more about these practices below:

-For cats who are a part of a community cat population, we will work with the community to spay and neuter them when our Trap-Neuter-Return program resumes.
+For cats who are a part of a community cat population, we work with the community to spay and neuter them via our Trap-Neuter-Return program.

 Yes, BTAA has paid staff.
 While volunteers contribute to the overall success of the animal care center in significant ways, our operations depend on veterinary technicians, a full-time veterinarian, and support staff to provide a high standard of care for the animals in our care.
 We also have staff responsible for our programs, operating our thrift store, communications, development, and managing front-end operations.
 These staff are vital to our growth and success as an organization, and as with any organization, recruitment and retention of trained and experienced staffing is a large portion of our annual budget.